nodeGame/nodegame-mturk/README.md

 ng-amt$ grantBonus -r "Thank You"
 ```

-The option -r is required.
+The reason (option -r) is required.

 - **Assign a Qualification**